OpenMW-Mod-Collection/FollowerDetectionUtil/README.md

 Library for centralized and convenient follower tracking.

-***If you're a player, this is just a dependency for other mods.
-It doesn't do anything on its own.***
+**_If you're a player, this is just a dependency for other mods.
+It doesn't do anything on its own._**

+## Overview

+_Or why you should use this utility._

+Follower Detection Util (FDU) has two primary goals:

+1. **Centralize follower detection.**
+   Follower status is calculated once and shared across all follower-related mods, instead of being re-evaluated independently by each one.
+2. **Make follower tracking convenient.**
+   Instantly access follower state from almost any script scope (Global, Player, NPC, Creature), register handlers for follower state changes, and query relationships with minimal overhead.

 ## Idea

-Each NPC and Creature is assigned a `State`:
+Each NPC and Creature is assigned a `State` containing:

-- Actor - actor's object
+- **Actor** - the actor this state belongs to
-- Leader - an actor that is being followed
+- **Leader** - the actor being followed
-- Super Leader - an actor which leader follows (used mostly for summons)
+- **Super Leader** - the actor the leader follows (used mainly for summons)
-- Follows player - a flag which sets to True if either Leader or Super Leader is a player
+- **Follows player** - `true` if either Leader or Super Leader is the player

-## When the `State` is Being Updated

-For each NPC and Creature:

-- On being loaded
-- On AI packet being added (by a Lua script, not the engine)
-- On AI packet being removed
-- On target change (Player script -> OMWMusicCombatTargetsChanged)
+There's also a `FollowerList` that is being shared between all actors, players and a global scripts.
+It is indexed by `actor.id` (not `actor.recordId`) and contains all the `States` which have a `Leader`.

+Both `State` and `FollowerList` can be accessed with FDU interfaces.

 ## Usage